Q: When did you know you'd be writing spiritually based books?

 Q: What's a misconception about you and what's true about you personally?

 A: As open as I am in my writing, I'm not that open in person.
 I'm self-preserved, protective, guarded, and difficult to get close to.
 I've been told I'm more intense and rougher around the edges than people thought I would be.
 I'm on guard and cautious about anyone that approaches me for various reasons, but I'm extremely loyal to those I trust.
 My friends have been around me for years and even decades.
 We have a mafia like loyalty.
 At my core, I like to have fun and kick back with those close to me while I'm hesitant to those I don't know.
 I'm super sociable with those around me and I have no filter.
 Some of my friends and I have long conversations in-person or on the phone for hours, so we can be talkers.
 One of the elements that my own Spirit team seems to enjoy about me is my humor, which can be offensive to some and direct.
 They want me to write a comedy book, but I don't know about that yet.

 Q: What is the most difficult part of your artistic creative writing process?

 A: The beginning stages of a book.
 The blocks that are erected preventing the page from being filled with something.
 There can be emotional, mental, and physical strain.
 Once the connection with God and my Spirit team is made, then pandora's box opens and I'm off and running.
-The book gets easier at that point, pending there are no interruptions.
-My writing process is extremely strict.
+The book gets easier at that point pending there are no interruptions.
+My writing process is extremely rigorous.